counteractive/o365beat/README.md

 #### 1.Authenticate via Client Secret

 You can create client secrets by clicking the "Certificates & secrets" link on the left there.
 Be sure to copy it somewhere or you’ll have to create a new one … there’s no facility for viewing them later.
 The [default config file](./o365beat.yml) expects these config values to be in your environment (i.e., as environment variables) or in a [keystore](https://www.elastic.co/guide/en/beats/filebeat/current/keystore.html), named O365BEAT_TENANT_DOMAIN, O365BEAT_CLIENT_SECRET, etc.  You can hard-code them in that file if you like, especially when testing, just be smart about the permissions.
 If you choose this method be sure to O365BEAT_CERTIFICATE_PATH and O365BEAT_CERTIFICATE_PWD fields empty.
 _________________

 #### 2.Authenticate via Certificates

-Alternative you can authenticate via certificates, which can be [genrated using openssl, as described here](https://github.com/Azure/go-autorest/tree/master/autorest/adal#register-an-azure-ad-application-with-certificate).
-Then, you need to upload the certificate(the .crt file), which can be done in the Certificates & secrets tab to the left of the application registration menu.
+Alternativly you can authenticate via certificates, which can be [generated using openssl, as described here](https://github.com/Azure/go-autorest/tree/master/autorest/adal#register-an-azure-ad-application-with-certificate).
+Then, you need to upload the certificate (the .crt file), which can be done in the Certificates & secrets tab to the left of the application registration menu.

 ![](https://i0.wp.com/laurakokkarinen.com/wp-content/uploads/2019/04/cer-uploaded.png?w=846&ssl=1)

- <br /> The [default config file](./o365beat.yml) expects these config values to be in your environment (i.e., as environment variables) or in a [keystore](https://www.elastic.co/guide/en/beats/filebeat/current/keystore.html), named O365BEAT_CERTIFICATE_PATH and O365BEAT_CERTIFICATE_PWD in addition to common fields like O365BEAT_TENANT_DOMAIN.
+The [default config file](./o365beat.yml) expects these config values to be in your environment (i.e., as environment variables) or in a [keystore](https://www.elastic.co/guide/en/beats/filebeat/current/keystore.html), named O365BEAT_CERTIFICATE_PATH and O365BEAT_CERTIFICATE_PWD in addition to common fields like O365BEAT_TENANT_DOMAIN.
 You can hard-code them in that file if you like, especially when testing, just be smart about the permissions.
 If you choose this method be sure to leave the O365BEAT_CLIENT_SECRET field empty.
 _________________

 Finally, the Azure app registration permissions should look like this:

 ![App Permissions in Azure Portal](./docs/app-registration-permissions.jpg)

 You can edit those using that “API permissions” link on the left, with [more detailed instructions available from Microsoft](https://docs.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis#specify-the-permissions-your-app-requires-to-access-the-office-365-management-apis).
 The beat should automatically subscribe you to the right feeds, though that functionality is currently undergoing testing.

 ### Run